Jackson-Jiang99/Jackson-Jiang99/README.md

 - 👋 Hi, I’m Hongxing Jiang @Jackson-Jiang99
 - 😄 I’m interested in machine learning, large language models, and neural science.
 - 🌱 I’m learning deep generative models and computer networks in Fall 2024.
-- 💞️ I’m looking to collaborate on,
+%- 💞️ I’m looking to collaborate on
 - 📫 How to reach me, you could send me a message to the school email: hjiang357@gatech.edu
 - ⚡ Fun fact: I love exploring new techniques and hoping to use these techniques to influence people's lives.